microsoft/maro/docs/source/maro_cli/dashboard.rst

 Customized Upload Apis
 ^^^^^^^^^^^^^^^^^^^^^^

-The customized upload API includes upload\_exp\_data(), they packed the basic upload API.
-The customized upload API required some business data, reorganized them into basic API parameters, and send data to the database via basic upload API.
+In the ECR example, the customized upload API includes upload\_exp\_data(), they packs the basic upload API.
+The customized upload API requires some business data, reorganizes them into basic API parameters, and sends data to the database via basic upload API.

 .. code:: python